Part-Time Faculty Policy Handbook

 Once hired by USF, adjunct faculty will receive an official USF email address.
 Adjunct faculty are expected to check this email account regularly while they are teaching, since this is the official means of communication between the University, the College, and the faculty member regarding their employment at USF.

-Additionally, adjunct faculty are expected to maintain current contact information, including valid mailing addresses, on file with the University and to update this information when needed.
-Contact information can be updated on the myUSF portal by clicking on the Self-Service Employee button.
+Additionally, adjunct faculty are expected to maintain current contact information on file with the University, including valid mailing addresses, and to update this information when needed.
+Contact information can be updated on the myUSF dashboard by clicking on the USF Works button.

 Adjunct faculty will receive contracts electronically no later than the census date for the course confirming teaching assignments and/or any additional pay assignments.
 Contracts will be sent to the official USF email address provided for each adjunct faculty member.
 These contracts must be signed electronically.
 Upon signing, an electronic copy is automatically forwarded to the faculty member’s USF email address.
 Questions about contracts should be directed to the Assistant Dean for Academic Affairs, who oversees their distribution.